 Covent Garden have many of their own traditions on show including the return of the reindeer and a mistletoe theme.
 Their huge tree is a cheery sight and smell of mulled wine completes the experience.

-Oxford Street are promoting the NSPCC with their traditional baubles and Regent Street is glittering with its festive angels. – apologies for the fuzzy photo!
+Oxford Street is promoting the NSPCC with their traditional baubles and Regent Street is glittering with its festive angels. – apologies for the fuzzy photo!

-For me the heart of the London Christmas is the tree in Trafalgar Square.
+For me, the heart of the London Christmas is the tree in Trafalgar Square.
 It arrives every year from Norway to thank the British people for their help fighting the Nazis during the Second World War.
-Lit this year on 7th December is marks the proper start of the Christmas season and hosts carol singing around its base to add to the festive spirit.
+Lit this year on 7th December it marks the proper start of the Christmas season and hosts carol singing around its base to add to the festive spirit.

 Is there anything more festive than Santa?
 Perhaps SantaCon, an annual London event where (young children look away now!) hundreds of people dress up in Santa costumes and gather at Trafalgar Square.
-Most have fun and go home but some can be seen later on having a bit of a sing song around Nelson’s Column and seem to having a great time!
+Most have fun and go home but some can be seen later on having a bit of a sing-song around Nelson’s Column and seem to be having a great time!

 Just one more tree for you from St Pancras train station to greet the commuters and the arrivals from Paris on Eurostar.